Industrial Action

 Industrial Action in Norfolk and Waveney

-Our key focus is on providing safe care for patients who need urgent and emergency services, and those receiving inpatient care in our hospitals.
-We will continue to provide the following services, some of which may be at a reduced level.
+During times of industrial action, our key focus is always on providing safe care for patients who need urgent and emergency services, and those receiving inpatient care in our hospitals.

 Regardless of any strike action taking place, it is really important that patients who need urgent medical care continue to come forward as normal, especially in emergency and life-threatening cases – when someone is seriously ill or injured, or their life is at risk.